 Do San Jose’s wage theft policies lack teeth?

-Construction continues on a development in San Jose.
-File photo.
+Construction continues on a development in San Jose in this file photo.

 San Jose has a long history of wage theft on construction projects throughout the city—what are officials doing to prevent it?